 Short-Story Competitions, Increasing Your Chances of Winningby Alex Keegan

-The Internet Writing Journal, March 1998 Planning, Working Hard, Getting Better
+Category: Writing Contests Planning, Working Hard, Getting Better

 For increased chances, I'm tempted to just say write better stories and that has to be the way forward, but competitions are always in part lotteries and there are ways of improving the odds.
 First, find out where the competitions are, schedule your attacks on them, then spread out your submissions evenly through the year.
 Use the competition deadlines as a stimulus to produce new material and always attempt to produce at least one new, fresh story per competition.
 Even if you don't win, every fresh story you produce is another step along the road to success, every one a slight polish to your craft.

 As for where the competitions are, get up and go looking!
 My website lists U.K. competitions and has a link to a great Canadian site which gives details of competitions there and in the U.S. Try Poets & Writers, Writers Digest, and Writers News from the U.K., or buy the excellent Novel & Short Story Writers Market, a super publication from Writers Digest Books, or its poetry equivalent.
 If you're serious about getting ahead you must invest time, energy and a few dollars to become better informed and methodical.

 Is Baaaad!
 Do some statistics; think a little.
 Some competitions may have as many as 10,000 entries.
 The largest U.K. competition gets up to 5,000 stories entered.
 In 1997 two judges read all entries.
 There were no pre-readers.
 That's just two judges and 5,000 stories.
 In some competitions no reading begins until after the closing date, in others it does.
 Where it does you've increased your chances, where it doesn't, you haven't hurt them, but you've left time to do one more story before the deadline!